 Two kinds of sources of uncertainty are embedded in the Technical Provisions.
-The first emanates from the substance of the insurance business and is represented by the randomness of the process of claims occurrence and reporting.
+The first arises from the essence of the insurance business and is represented by the randomness of the process of claims occurrence and reporting.
 This is monitored by actuaries through the construction of stochastic scenarios resulting in the distribution of possible claims run-off results.
-The highest uncertainty is experienced in the Lines of Business including large risks (mainly corporate property).
-IFRS reserves are currently set at a level so that the Company was able to cover deviation from undiscounted BEL with a return period higher than 1-in-20 years.
+The highest uncertainty is experienced in Lines of Business that include large risks (mainly corporate property).
+IFRS reserves are currently set at a level so that the Company is able to cover deviation from Undiscounted BEL with a return period higher than 20 years.

 The second type of uncertainty is represented by external factors such as claims inflation, interest rates and changes in legislation.
 These factors are not driven by the Company, but their impact can be reduced by ongoing monitoring of the market and legal environment, and early identification or even anticipation of possible changes.
 Sensitivity analyses of external factors are performed by the Company.
-A decrease in the risk free rate of 20 basis points would result in a BEL increase of 0.66%.
+A decrease in the risk-free rate of 20 basis points would result in a BEL increase of 0.63%.

 The biggest uncertainty is still expected in regard to the ultimate effect of the New Civil Code (NCC).
-This change in legisl ation affects compensation in liability insurance, especially in case of bodily injuries.
+This change in legislation affects compensation in liability insurance, especially in the case of bodily injuries.
 The NCC came into force on 1 January 2014.
 Although developments in this area seem to be favorable, the settlement processes and court practice have still not been stabilized.
 Insufficient experience with such a big change presents a significant source of uncertainty in UBEL evaluation.
-The process of reserving is closely monitored throughout the Company.
+The reserving process is closely monitored throughout the Company.

-The Company reduces the risk of volatility through diversification and reinsurance.
-Providing a wide portfolio of various insurance products mitigates the relative impact of unfavorable developments from run-off in individual Lines of Business.
+The Company reduces the risk of volatility risk through diversification and reinsurance.
+Providing a wide portfolio of insurance products mitigates the relative impact of unfavorable developments from run-off in individual Lines of Business.
 A properly chosen reinsurance structure, including quota share and XL treaties, helps limit the absolute impact of potential negative run-off.
-The current reinsurance setup mitigates Reserving Risk by almost 49%.
+The current reinsurance setup mitigates Reserving Risk by almost 40%.